 With Des Moines as its heart, Andy Goldsworthy's Three Cairns spans all the way across North America.
 What you see on the Art Center grounds is the key to a giant project in which Goldsworthy and his team built three cairns-one here, one in New York, and one in California, forming an invisible line across the continent.
 If brought together, each cairn would fit into its stone shelter on these grounds, to the east or west of the central cairn here, which would fit into the middle shelter.
-Cairns and hand-built stone walls are found often in Goldsworthy's work, inspired by the commemorative stone piles and ancient walls found in Northern England and Scotland.
-Goldworthy's art reflects on time and space, from the quick experience of standing in one of the shelters and feeling the stone surround you, to the timelessness of rock constructions and the monumental distance covered by this work.
+Cairns and handbuilt stone walls are found often in Goldsworthy's work, inspired by the commemorative stone piles and ancient walls found in Northern England and Scotland.
+Goldworthy's art reflects on time and space, from the brief experience of standing in one of the shelters and feeling the stone surround you, to the timelessness of rock constructions and the monumental distance covered by this work.

 The artist Andy Goldsworthy makes art with things from nature.
 What can you find on the ground that could be used to build with?
 Look low and closely; are there fallen leaves or sticks, rocks or acorns?
 Gather some of these items and use them to create a design or assemble a form.
 If you were to visit your creation tomorrow, would you be able to find it?
 Would other people see it and know that you have been here?
 Give it a try!
-You can look at other art by Andy Goldsworthy online for inspiration.
-ANDY GOLDSWORTHY British, born 1956 Three Cairns 2002 lowa limestone, lead, steel Dimensions vary Down the slope in Greenwood Park beyond the Rose Garden
+You can look at other art by

+ANDY GOLDSWORTHY British, born 1956

+Three Cairns 2002

+lowa limestone, lead, steel

+Dimensions vary